 Then the PCF uses analytics results from NWDAF to select the proper value from the list of candidates, according to the table 1.

+NOTE: Care needs to be taken with regards to signalling and processing load caused when requesting analytics targeting "Any UE".
+A PCF preferably limits the analytics requests to a smaller UE set to reduce the load.

 Editor's note: Whether and how the H-PCF may use analytic from V-PLMN (e.g. "Service Experience") to adjust the values of S-NSSAI for an application for a UE in roaming should be aligned with the conclusion on KI#3